 Once the dealer has been selected, the dealer rolls the dice to determine the starting wall.
 Let’s say you are the dealer and you roll a seven.

 Starting with your own wall, count the walls in front of each player, moving counterclockwise around the table: 1, 2, 3, 4, 5, 6, 7.
-You should now be pointing at the wall of the player to your left.
+You should now be pointing at the wall of the player in front of you.

 The next step is to determine where to break the wall.